asadjawaid/Loan-Calculator-/README.md

 Simple loan calculator application made with Vanilla JavaScript

 Technologies used:
-HTML, Bootsrap and Vanilla JavaScript
+HTML, Bootstrap and Vanilla JavaScript